ihsanimran1/ai-insights-dashboard/README.md

 | **Sharing with non-technical users**                                                               | Built a Dockerfile to package all dependencies so the app can run with one command on any machine.                                  |

 ---
+## 🧠 Key Highlights for Portfolio
+✅ Full-stack architecture (Python, Node.js, AI).
+✅ Private local AI (LLaMA via Ollama).
+✅ Handles paywalls ethically by analyzing only (not showing articles).
+Dockerized for cross-platform sharing.  (in progress)

+---
+## ⚠️ Disclaimer
+*This project is for educational and portfolio purposes only.
+It demonstrates technical skills in web scraping, AI integration, and full-stack development.
+Users are responsible for complying with the terms of service of any websites they access with this tool.
+The developer does not condone or encourage bypassing paywalls or violating copyright policies.*